Raise a glass to local industry at The Botanist

 Nina Wright, Chief Commercial Officer & Transformation Director of UBM EMEA, organisers of the event said: “Following on from a successful awards ceremony in 2017, we look forward to continuing to recognise and celebrate flourishing companies from all shapes and sizes across the country, that are helping drive growth for Great Britain.”

-Visit www.nationalbusinessawards.co.uk to view the entry criteria and enter the Awards.
-Or, head to The Botanist at 5pm on the 1 of May and register here.
+Click here to view the entry criteria and enter the Awards.
+Or, head to The Botanist at 5pm on May 1 and register here.